ancientpathsio/ancientpaths/docs/guidebook.md

 - Question 1 on both Catechisms: Describe how lust prevents your chief purpose from being realized.
 - What is the truth about your Bible reading and prayer time as you read this?
 Describe each in one sentence.
 Write it in your journal and watch what God does.
 - How can your Guardian keep you accountable on this path?
-- What does fleeing sexual immorality look from a practical day-to-day standpoint?
+- What does fleeing sexual immorality look like from a practical day-to-day standpoint?

 ## **Exercise 2: Godliness Through Discipline**